-You must have seen or heard people defend a brand almost as if the company in question was their friends.
-That is what Brand Awareness can do for a brand: fit into people’s lifestyle and shopping habits so that consumers don’t have to think twice about becoming customers.
+You must have seen or heard people defend a brand almost as if the company in question was their friend.
+That is what Brand Awareness can do for a brand: fit into people’s lifestyles and shopping habits so that consumers don’t have to think twice about becoming customers.

 What Is Meant by Brand Awareness?